Britain moves to trying to delay coronavirus spread

 Jacob Rees-Mogg, the leader of the lower house of parliament, told lawmakers there were no plans to close the House of Commons.

-Reporting by Elizabeth Piper, Kylie MacLellan and William James, editing by Estelle Shirbon
+Reporting by Elizabeth Piper, Kylie MacLellan and William James, editing by Estelle Shirbon and Stephen Addison